 Fritsch, Kelly.
 2010.
 “Intimate Assemblages: Disability, Intercorporeality, and the Labour of Attendant Care.”
 Critical Disability Discourse 2: 1- 14.

 McGuire, Anne and Kelly Fritsch.
-In Press, 2019.
+2019.
 “Fashioning the ‘Normal’ Body.”
-In Power and Everyday Practices edited by Deborah Brock, Aryn Martin, R. Raby, and Mark Thomas.
+In Power and Everyday Practices edited by Deborah Brock, Aryn Martin, Rebecca Raby, and Mark Thomas, 79-99.
 Toronto: University of Toronto Press.

 Fritsch, Kelly.
-In press, 2019.
+2019.
 “Ramping Up Canadian Disability Culture.”
-In The Spaces and Places of Canadian Popular Culture, edited by Neil Shyminsky and Victoria Kannen.
+In The Spaces and Places of Canadian Popular Culture, edited by Victoria Kannen and Neil Shyminsky.
 Toronto: Canadian Scholars Press.

 Fritsch, Kelly.
-In press, 2019.
+2019.
 “Governing Lives Worth Living: The Neoliberal Biopolitics of Disability.”
 In Governing the Social in Neoliberal Times, edited by Deborah Brock.
 Vancouver: UBC Press.

 Fritsch, Kelly.
 2017.
 “Toxic Pregnancies: Speculative Futures, Disabling Environments, and Neoliberal Biocapital.”
 In Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory, edited by Sarah Jaquette Ray and Jay Sibara, 359-380.
 Lincoln, NE: University of Nebraska Press.